AymanZahran/AzureTerraformPackerSecurity/README.md

 # Azure Infrastructure Operations Project: Deploying a scalable IaaS web server in Azure

 ### Introduction
-For this project, you will write a Packer template and a Terraform template to deploy a customizable, scalable web server in Azure.
+For this project, you will write an Azure Policy, Packer Template and a Terraform Template to deploy a customizable, scalable, Highly Available  web server in Azure.

 ### Getting Started
 1. Clone this repository

-2. Create your infrastructure as code

-3. Update this README to reflect how someone would use your code.
+2. Set your Environment Variables in a file called .env (For Security reasons I hide mine but you can cp the env.example file to .env and modify it with your credentials

 ### Dependencies
 1. Create an [Azure Account](https://portal.azure.com)